nxtcoder19/go-learning/README.md

 # command line arguments & flags

-Command Line Flags (Options):
+## Command Line Flags (Options):
     Command line flags, also known as options, are typically preceded by a hyphen (-) or a double hyphen (--).
 They provide additional information or modify the behavior of a command.
 Flags are often used to enable or disable certain features,set configuration values, or control the output of a program.
 For example:

     shell

     $ ls -l      # Display detailed list of files
     $ git commit -m "Initial commit"   # Commit with a message
     $ node script.js --debug           # Run a Node.js script in debug mode

+    ```bash
+        package main

+        import (
+            "flag"
+            "fmt"
+        )

+        func main() {
+            // Define flags
+            name := flag.String("name", "world", "a name to say hello to")
+            age := flag.Int("age", 30, "your age")
+            debug := flag.Bool("debug", false, "enable debug mode")

+            // Parse the flags
+            flag.Parse()

+            // Use the values
+            fmt.Printf("Hello, %s!
+You are %d years old.\n", *name, *age)
+            if *debug {
+                fmt.Println("Debug mode is ON.")
+            }

+            // Remaining arguments after flags
+            fmt.Println("Remaining args:", flag.Args())
+        }

+        # go run main.go -name=John -age=25 -debug

+    ```

-Command Line Arguments:
+## Command Line Arguments:
     Command line arguments are the values provided to a command or program after the command itself and any flags.
 They are typically used to specify \
     the input or data that a program should operate on.
 Arguments can be filenames, paths, text strings, or any other data required by the program.
 For example:

     shell

     $ cat file.txt             # Display the contents of a file
     $ python script.py arg1    # Run a Python script with an argument
     $ node calculator.js 5 3

+    ```bash
+    package main

+    import (
+        "fmt"
+        "os"
+    )

+    func main() {
+        args := os.Args
+        fmt.Println("All args:", args)

+        if len(args) > 1 {
+            fmt.Println("First arg:", args[1])
+        }
+    }

+    ```

 # context